This post may contain affiliate links, please see our policy for details.

 Tips for hanging string light on a deck using a piece of EMT (electric metallic tube) to make a deck light pole and wire rope.

-We installed outdoor string lights on our deck in our Illinois house several years ago, so we knew what it would take to add hanging lights to this space.
+We installed outdoor string lights on our deck in our Illinois house several years ago, so we knew what it would take to add hanging lights on our deck.

-Like I said the upper deck is small so we weren’t going to do some elaborate set-up.
-Just a couple strings of hanging lights and a pole would do the job.
+The upper deck, where the lights will hang, is a pretty small space so we weren’t going to do some elaborate set-up.
+Just hanging a couple strings of lights and a string light pole would do the job.

 - 3/4″ 10′ galvanized EMT